Mini Shepherd's Pies Recipe

 - Paprika, optional

-- 1. In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic and cook for 1 minute or until tender; drain.
-Stir in the chili sauce, vinegar and salt; set aside.
+- 1. Preheat oven to 375°.
+In a large skillet, cook and crumble beef with onion and garlic over medium heat until no longer pink, 5-7 minutes; drain.
+Stir in chili sauce and vinegar.

-- 3. Press 1 biscuit dough onto the bottom and up the sides of each of 10 greased muffin cups.
-Fill with beef mixture.
-Spread potato mixture over beef.
-Sprinkle with potato chips; press down lightly.
+- 3. Separate biscuits; press each onto bottom and up sides of a greased muffin cup.
+Fill with beef mixture; top with mashed potatoes.
+Sprinkle with potato chips.